LiMinggang/madedit-mod/Dictionaries/README.txt

-Download more dictionaries at http://archive.services.openoffice.org/pub/mirror/OpenOffice.org/contrib/dictionaries/
+Download more dictionaries at http://extensions.openoffice.org

+Note:
+oxt is actually a zip file.
+So, download it and open it with 7-zip.
+Then extract the .dic and .aff to ./Dictionaries.
+Re-start MadEdit-Mod to load the dictionary.